Learning to Learn through Business Creation

 What?
 So What?
 Now What? discussion about how to utilize these concepts more effectively in business creation as well as use them in other subjects.

-Log in to bookmark this meetup.
+Log in to post a comment.